xrrocha/nobocoder/README.md

 ### Monadic `for` ###

-A pipeline of collection transformations can quickly grow hard to read and reason about as the data flowing between steps is unnamed and each step's data datype changes as the transformation progresses.
+A pipeline of collection transformations can quickly grow hard to read and reason about as the data flowing between steps is unnamed and each step's data type changes as the transformation progresses.

-Scala provides sweet syntactic sugar for successive collection transformations: the _monadic `for`_.
+Scala provides sweet syntactic sugar for collection transformations: the _monadic `for`_.

 Let's recall how we currently build our suggestions to yield a sequence of tuples